Feng Jin

-Feng Jin (冯劲 (Féng Jìn); born 14 August 1993) is a Chinese professional footballer who plays as a winger for Chinese Super League club Shanghai Port.
+Feng Jin (冯劲 (Féng Jìn); born 14 August 1993) is a Chinese professional footballer who plays as a winger for Chinese Super League club Dalian Yingbo, on loan from Shanghai Port.

 Club career

 Chongqing Lifan

 Feng Jin was promoted to Chongqing Lifan's first team squad in 2013 by the head coach Wang Baoshan.
 He would make his debut in a Chinese FA Cup game against Xinjiang Youth on 24 April 2013 in a 4–1 victory.
-He would go on to make his league debut against Henan Jianye F.C. in a 2–1 defeat on 6 October 2013.
+He would go on to make his league debut against Henan Jianye in a 2–1 defeat on 6 October 2013.
 The following season Feng was used sparingly throughout the season, however he was part of the squad that went on to win the division championship and promotion back into the top tier.

 On 16 May 2015, he made his Super League debut in a 2–1 home win against Changchun Yatai, coming on as a substitute for Zhang Chiming in the 83rd minute.
 On 24 June 2015, Feng scored his first Chinese Super League goal in a 3–0 away win against Tianjin Teda.
 Feng established himself as regular within the team until the club was dissolved on 24 May 2022 due to financial difficulties.